Ultimate Coffee Machine UK Buying Guide

 - Can make a wider range of coffee types such as latte, cappuccino etc

-- Uses ground coffee which has a wide variety
+- Uses ground coffee which has a wide variety of choices

 - Good for making lots of brands and grades of coffee

 - Fast high quality and consistent coffee